grrrr/flext/readme.txt

 short externals.
 These modules provide a way to tailor such a system for one’s special needs and supply additional functionality.

-Source code based on flext is able to exploit nearly all features of the respective real-time framework while staying completely independent of the actual host system and platform (hardware and operating system).
+Source code based on flext is able to exploit most common features of the respective real-time framework while staying completely independent of the actual host system and platform (hardware and operating system).